cossacklabs/product-docs/acra/what-is-acra.md

 ### User experience

-* **Quick and straightforward integration of security instrumentation**: there are many behavioural and organisational challenges which prevent security work from happening.
+* **Quick and straightforward integration of security instrumentation**: there are many behavioral and organisational challenges which prevent security work from happening.
 To enable better security, security instrumentation should be as developer/operations friendly as possible.
 * **Hard to misuse**: world has a multitude of amazing security technologies.
 Unfortunately, if these technologies can be misused in a way that will lead to lowering of their security impact (with a false sense of security attached), they will be.
 Acra actively resists misuse that has security impact, where possible.
 * **Crypto under the hood**: you don't have to become cryptography expert to use Acra, nor you can.
 Crypto details are abstracted away.
 * **Transparent and code-less integration**: in some of Acra's scenarios, it is possible to avoid changing your application code completely.